OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-7/instructions.md

 ]
 ```

-You can run the following curl commands to try out the services running in containers:
+You should now be able to load the `coffee-shop` service's Open API page `http://accountname-9080.theiadocker-1.proxy.cognitiveclass.ai/openapi/ui` and call the service.
+Give it a try.
+Or, you can run the following curl commands to try out the services running in containers:
 ```
 curl http://localhost:9080/health
 curl -X POST "http://localhost:9080/coffee-shop/resources/orders" \